wateas/ICPMS-Data-Processor/README.md

 # ICPMS-Data-Processor
-Automates elemental data analysis.

-The purpose of this script is to combine and process dataframes sourced from excel spreadsheets of ICP-MS data that have been exported from Agilent's Masshunter software.

-The first several steps of processing ICP-MS or other elemental data is performed and a series of excel spreadsheets demonstrating transformations, a reporting/quantification limit chart, and extracted method blanks are returned.
+This project utilizes python to combine and process dataframes sourced from excel spreadsheets of ICP-MS data that have been exported from Agilent's Masshunter software.
+A series of excel spreadsheets demonstrating the transformations, a reporting/quantification limit chart, and a table of extracted method blanks are returned.

+## Getting Started

+#### Prerequisites

+A python environment file (.yml) has been included.

+#### Installing

 The csv file "quant_limit_chart_ICPMS" should be in the same directory as the source data.
 The user should select appropriate values that correspond to their instrument/application.

+## Future Versions

 Future versions will further automate QC validation and data processing.